bbauska/meta-react-basics/README.md

 </p>
 <!-- ![](./images/image005.png){width="4.0in" height="1.6605293088363955in"} -->

-Simple components combined into more complex ones, which eventually merge to form a website.
+<p>Simple components combined into more complex ones, which eventually
+merge to form a website.</p>

-A website can essentially be viewed as a highly complex component.
+<p>A website can essentially be viewed as a highly complex component.</p>

-Components and website UIs are not to limited to React.
+<p>Components and website UIs are not to limited to React.</p>

-There's a part of the reason why React is so popular, is because it streamlines the process of building and composing components.
+<p>There's a part of the reason why React is so popular, is because it
+streamlines the process of building and composing components.</p>

-React does this efficiently and without a significant impact on your browser's resources.
+<p>React does this efficiently and without a significant impact on your
+browser's resources.</p>

-Another major topic that will be discussed in this course is working with <b>state</b> in React apps.
+<p>Another major topic that will be discussed in this course is working
+with <b>state</b> in React apps.</p>

-You'll learn a lot more about state as you go through the course.
+<p>You'll learn a lot more about state as you go through the course.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~ w1-s01-c. state - value of variables your working with at any given point (10) ~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->